aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/deployment/with-cognito.md

     b.
 (Optional) Verify your email address for account recovery.

-6. After the verification is complete, the system opens the Log Hub web console.
+6. After the verification is complete, the system opens the Centralized Logging with OpenSearch web console.

-Once you have logged into the Log Hub console, you can [import an AOS domain](../domains/import.md#import-an-aos-domain) and build log analytics pipelines.
+Once you have logged into the Centralized Logging with OpenSearch console, you can [import an Amazon OpenSearch Service domain](../domains/import.md#import-an-aos-domain) and build log analytics pipelines.

 [NAT]: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html